Pitasi/univrs/articles/rust-server-components.md

 Clicking the button doesn't do anything, yet.

-We'll be using a JavaScript library that recently gained a lot of popularity:
-[htmx](https://htmx.org/).
-With htmx, we'll make our component interactive by writing the correct amount of JavaScript: zero.
+We'll be using the [htmx](https://htmx.org/) JavaScript library, which has lately received a lot of popularity.
+And we'll make our component interactive by writing the proper amount of JavaScript: zero.

-The idea is that when the user clicks on the button, it will fire a `POST /components/counter/increment` request to our server, that will update the counter in its global state and reply with the updated HTML of that component.
+When the user hits the button, it'll send a `POST /components/counter/increment` request to our server, which updates the counter in its global state and returns the modified HTML for the updated counter.

 Let's register a new `counter_increment()` route handler in our Axum's router.
 For the response, we can reuse the function `counter()` we defined earlier.

 ```rust
 // register new routes specific to this component to the axum router